 |Nutritional Guidelines (per serving)|

-Pork sausage often complements turkey stuffing, and in this Gordon Ramsay recipe, the sausage is combined with apples, apricots and pistachios.
+Pork sausage complements the holiday turkey, but it doesn't have to be done as a stuffing—it can be prepared separately and served as a side dish or dressing.
+In this Gordon Ramsay recipe, the sausage is combined with apples, apricots. and pistachios.
 It encases a spicy Merguez sausage and is then rolled into a cylinder shape, cooked, and sliced.
 You can assemble the dressing up to two days ahead, and cook it with the Lemon and Garlic Roast Turkey.

 - 3/4 pound ground pork

 - Salt and freshly-ground black pepper (to taste)